 After getting the wrong steel wool (remember?
-You should get #0 or less!), we went back to the shop and bought some #0000 one.
+You should get proper steel wool for photography: #0 or less!), we went back to the shop and bought some #0000 one.
 Well, after playing with it just one night, we went back to the shop once again and bought all it was left.
 The guys are still wondering what we are doing with so much steel wool!

 8. Don’t blame us

 In case something doesn’t happen as it should.
 We are not responsible for your actions or your steel spinning.
 Therefore, it is your only fault if you get a ticket, get burnt or somehow mess up.
 Do not say we haven’t told you!